sdiehl/gevent-tutorial/tutorial.md

 The primary pattern used in gevent is the <strong>Greenlet</strong>, a lightweight coroutine provided to Python as a C extension module.
 Greenlets all run inside of the OS process for the main program but are scheduled cooperatively.

+> Only one greenlet is ever running at any given time.

-This differs from any of the real parallelism constructs provided by ``multiprocessing`` or ``multithreading`` libraries which do spin processes and POSIX threads which are truly parallel.
+This differs from any of the real parallelism constructs provided by ``multiprocessing`` or ``threading`` libraries which do spin processes and POSIX threads which are scheduled by the operating system and are truly parallel.

 ## Synchronous & Asynchronous Execution

-The core idea of concurrency is that a larger task can be broken down into a collection of subtasks whose operation does not depend on the other tasks and thus can be run *asynchronously* instead of one at a time *synchronously*.
-A switch between the two executions is known as a *context switch*.
+The core idea of concurrency is that a larger task can be broken down into a collection of subtasks whose and scheduled to run simultaneously or *asynchronously*, instead of one at a time or *synchronously*.
+A switch between the two subtasks is known as a *context switch*.

-A context switch in gevent is done through
+A context switch in gevent is done through *yielding*.
-*yielding*.
 In this case example we have two contexts which yield to each other through invoking ``gevent.sleep(0)``.

 [[[cog